 St. Thomas students, staff and faculty interested in the city’s electronic notifications are encouraged to sign up for that service using their St. Thomas email address, personal (non-St. Thomas) email address and/or wireless cell phone number.

 A place to stay on campus in case you are snowbound

 During office hours, commuter students should work with Off-Campus Student Services or the Dean of Students Office.
 After business hours, students should work with Public Safety by going to its office on the first floor of Morrison Hall.
 Either of these offices will work with the students to meet their needs, which may include staying overnight.
 In that case, either office will contact Residence Life regarding availability.

 During a snow emergency, normal parking restrictions on campus still apply.
 Students and employees still are required to have a permit to park on campus; this necessary procedure allows for an orderly flow of the university’s internal snow removal.
 This includes no overnight parking in non-resident parking lots.

 Resident students with permits also should make sure to check for lot-closing postings during heavy snowfalls in the event it is necessary to close resident lots for plowing.
-This also will be announced in the Newsroom.

 The (off campus) 48-hour rule

 Keep in mind that the city of St. Paul’s snow-emergency rules do not impact the existing rule that cars must be moved every 48 hours if parked on a residential street.
 Vehicles still must be moved regularly.